 Here’s another tip.
 Space out the text – no block text – and get to the point: what are you offering and why should it appeal to them?

-Have a kickass CTA
+Have an awesome CTA

 The call to action shouldn’t be setting up a meeting – it’s too offputting in this business.
 They don’t even know you.
 Get the prospect into the funnel and allow the trust to build over time.